St Mary the Virgin's Church, Bathwick

-The Church of St Mary the Virgin is located on Darlington Street in the Bathwick area of Bath, Somerset, England.
-The church is Anglican and located near Pinch's Sydney Place (1808) and Bath's famed Sydney Pleasure Gardens.
+The Anglican Church of St Mary the Virgin is on Darlington Street in the Bathwick area of Bath, Somerset, England, near Pinch's Sydney Place (1808) and Bath's famed Sydney Pleasure Gardens.
 The church was constructed by the Pulteney family, who used it to replace the medieval parish church of St Mary's, Bathwick, known even in Georgian times as Bathwick Old Church.
 The churchyard is now part of Smallcombe Cemetery.

-The Church of St Mary the Virgin was where the band Muse recorded the organ parts on their second studio album Origin of Symmetry.
+The band Muse recorded the organ parts on their second studio album Origin of Symmetry at the Church of St Mary the Virgin.

 History

 William Pulteney commissioned a bridge across the Avon when he inherited land across the river in what was then rural countryside.
 When the bridge was completed in 1774, it encouraged new settlement into the Bathwick Estate and the population increased here.
 The needs of a congregation called for a new church and a committee was formed in 1810.
 William Vane, Earl of Darlington, as a patron, provided a site at the lower end of Bathwick hill for the construction of a new church with John Pinch in charge of the design.
 In September 1814, the ceremony for the erection of the foundation stone was made.
 This occurred during a lull in the Napoleonic War, and so the inscription stone read:

 The most sanguinary conflict ever recorded in the annals of History had ceased, and the downfall of Napoleon, the despot of France, had taken place, when the Nations of Europe became united in the bond of Peace.
 At such a joyful period……the foundation stone of Bathwick New Church dedicated to St. Paul, was laid…

 After this, the nearby Bathwick Old Church was demolished in 1818.
 On 4 February 1820, St Mary the Virgin was officially consecrated as the place of divine worship for the parish of Bathwick.